-To help you cut the wheat from the chaff, we’ve rounded up the five finest clubs the capital has to offer, from Soho’s most famous creative hub to The City’s latest hangout…
+So, to help you cut the wheat from the chaff, we’ve rounded up the finest clubs the capital has to offer, from Soho’s most famous creative hub to the City’s latest hangout…

 The best for the literary set: The Groucho Club

 Established in the mid-Eighties, The Groucho Club was opened in order to provide a refreshing alternative to the more pretentious gentlemen’s clubs of the time.
 As a result, it’s made a name as the original private hub for the arts and media circles, and today it still continues to usher in the upper echelon of the UK’s creative industry.